UX Case Study:

 The biggest pain points for Deanna as a main persona for whom to design ultimately highlight too many options, too much ambiguity around how to succeed, and stress around failure for something that matters to her family.

-User Journey Maps: Graphics
+User Journey Map (A)

 With the initial phases of user research completed and having intentionally taken steps to understand the user, I proceeded to elaborate on the goals, considerations, and parameters that will define the final design of the Happy Saplings health management app.
 In particular, I focused on a variety of hypothesis statements to further the problem statement tied to Deanna’s persona—and continued to develop unique value propositions that will set this product apart for potential users.